-1.5.1 The Local Planning Regulations 2012 provides guidance on content of the AMR.
-This advises that they should include the following :
+1.5.1 The Local Planning Regulations 2012 provide guidance on the content of the AMR.
+This advises that they should include the following:

 The report should set out housing delivery against the relevant Local Plan requirement.

 Policies in the Local Plan which are not being implemented and the reasons for this